-During the invasion of Southeast Asia overall, it is estimated that the Japanese killed 8.6 million.
-It is estimated the Japanese killed 1 out of every 20 Philippinos.
+During the invasion of Southeast Asia, it is estimated that the Japanese killed 8.6 million.
+It is estimated the Japanese killed 1 out of every 20 Filipinos.

 The Japanese atrocities generally were at least as bad as anything performed by the Nazis, with the Nazis treating prisoners of war far more ethically than the Japanese.

 The Japanese Obsession With Beheading

 The Japanese military had a strange obsession with beheading people they had captured be the military of civilians.

 Source: By Utagawa Kunimasa V – Sharf Collection, Museum of Fine Arts.

 The Japanese military has a long history of beheading helpless PWOs, which illustrates similarities with another barbaric culture in Saudi Arabia.
 This image depicts a scene from the late 1800s during the Sino-Japan War.
 This is covered in more detail in the article Have Japan’s War Crimes Been Historically Deemphasized Because They Are Not White?

 It was difficult to find much material on the occupation of Indonesia by the Japanese, and much of it seemed repetitive or from the same source.
 The information available of the behavior in China by the Japanese is far more widely available, with one example being found in the following quotation.